Do better email

 We are all stuck in email hell.
 And most of that hell is of our own and our colleagues doing.

 Email is great.
-But when abused is worse than computer generated phone calls from insurance companies.
+But when abused is worse than computer generated phone calls from insurance companies (or youngsters who want to have a detailed conversations via Whatsapp or Slack).
 So I thought, in the interests of sustaining sanity, that it would be a good time to provide some hints on how to use email and get things done.

 MAKE YOUR EMAIL SHORT